-Procurement tool targets bid-rigging cheats
+Procurement e-learning module targets bid-rigging cheats

-The tool helps procurers and supply chain professionals understand why bid-rigging is harmful, learn how to spot tell-tale signs that suggest a bid may be illegal, deal with suspect bids and know where to go for further help.
+The module helps procurers and supply chain professionals understand why bid-rigging is harmful, learn how to spot tell-tale signs that suggest a bid may be illegal, deal with suspect bids and know where to go for further help.

 In 2013/14 the UK public sector spent £242 billion on procurement of goods and services, of which around £60 billion is spent by local government.
 Evidence suggests that cartels – of which bid-rigging forms a part – overcharge by up to 20%.

 Bid-rigging can cost taxpayers and consumers many millions of pounds.
 This e-learning package will help procurers spot cases and root out attempts to cheat before they cause any damage.

 The CMA has a hotline which people can call if they suspect cases of bid-rigging or other anti-competitive practice, so I urge anyone with doubts to call.

 We welcome this useful module to help anyone responsible for public money to reduce fraud and corruption in the procurement process, and our members will welcome it too.